jie-labs/cs-11/slides.md

 <v-click>

 1. What is programming ?
-2. How de we write Code?
+2. How do we write Code?
 3. How do we get information from computers
 4. What can computer's do?
 5. What are Variables